jaapo/netpro-project/doc/desc/arch.md

 #### Client
 Clients can view, edit, create and remove files and directories in the file system.
 Clients communicate only with their file servers.
 When started, a client establishes a connection to the server it is configured to use.
 This connection is kept open and used for all communication until client is finished.

-Client doesn't store any major data structures, most of the state is stored by its file server.
+Client knows what file it has open, but doesn't store any major data structures.
+Most of the state is stored by its file server.

 #### Simplified hierarchial architecture diagram